 We consider it unlikely that the subject site actually would be developed in accordance with the base level scenario guidelines required under the terms of this assignment.
 Nevertheless, we will analyze the property on that basis in accordance with the appraisal instructions.
 Based on the available market evidence, a development along the base level guidelines would be a financially feasible use of the subject property.
-However, at just 28 dwellings the project would be extremely small by normal multi-family development standards.

 As part of our research, we have examined sales data for recently-developed townhouses, condominiums, apartment buildings, and mixed use buildings located in the primary and general competitive market areas for the subject property.
-Those development types would be at least theoretically possible for the subject property under base level guidelines.
+Those development types all would at least theoretically be possible for the subject property under base level guidelines.
 As previously noted, however the average unit size for the subject site would be significantly limited relative to typical townhouse projects.
-Furthermore, it would be difficult or impossible to accommodate a townhouse-only project on the subject site at the maximum allowed density while still adhering to the remainder of the zoning code requirements and the base level zoning parameters that are applicable in this assignment, including the provision of non-residential space at a 15% floor area ratio.
+Furthermore, it would be difficult or impossible to accommodate a townhouse-only project at the subject site at the maximum allowed density while still adhering to the remainder of the zoning code requirements and the base level zoning parameters that are applicable in this assignment, including the provision of non-residential space at a 15% floor area ratio.

-In the four-year period immediately preceding this appraisal report, the multiple listing service reported 65 sales of townhouses or condominium units that were (1) located in the primary competitive area of Menlo Park, Palo Alto, or Redwood City and (2) were five years old or newer at the time of sale.
-For those homes, the average reported unit size was 1,669 square feet.
+In the four-year period immediately preceding the effective date of this appraisal report, the multiple listing service reported 52 sales of townhouses or condominium units that were (1) located in the primary competitive area of Menlo Park, Palo Alto, or Redwood City and (2) were five years old or newer at the time of sale.
+For those homes, the average reported unit size was 1,677 square feet.
 That figure excludes garage space.
 The figure also excludes any common area in the development, including any hallway/corridor space.

-The average reported sale price was \$1,496,920 for the sales of homes meeting the noted criteria.
+The average reported sale price was \$1,504,164 for the sales of homes meeting the noted criteria.
 Thus, the average sale price equaled about \$897 per square foot of unit area.
 We should note that the significant majority of the sales are located in Redwood City, which is the largest of the three cities forming the primary competitive market.
 Given prevailing pricing levels in the competitive market area, building for-sale townhouse-style condominiums or condominium flats would be a financially feasible use at the subject site.

-Several recently developed, mid-sized to large apartment and mixed use buildings that are located in the primary competitive market area also sold within the past four years.
+Several recently developed, mid-sized to large apartment and mixed use buildings that are located in the primary competitive market area also sold within the past few years.
 The table below summarizes some relevant information about those sales.